Alex-A4/DiaryOfTeacher/README.md

-# Application that allows you to keep a diary, especially about students, lessons and more.
+Application that allows teachers to keep a diary, especially about students, lessons and much more.

 ## Getting Started